angleto/i.js/README.md

 If you have never seen IPython Notebook before, then you will unlikely find this explanation satisfactory.
 It seems to me that the easiest way to show what I mean is to quote the original IPython Notebook's documentation:

-> The [Ipython] Notebook [...] is [..] providing a web-based application suitable for capturing the whole computation process: developing, documenting, and executing code, as well as communicating the results.
+> The [IPython] Notebook [...] is [..] providing a web-based application suitable for capturing the whole computation process: developing, documenting, and executing code, as well as communicating the results.
 The IPython notebook combines two components:

 > **A web application**: a browser-based tool for interactive authoring of documents which combine explanatory text, mathematics, computations and their rich media output.